ahammer/dart_board/README.md

 These are Flutter modules that provide the DartBoardFeature interface.

 This interface provides multiple integration points to apps built on DartBoard.
+Such as App and Page decorations + Routing, as well as a the DartBoard() entry point widget.

+# How it works

+First it takes your extensions.

+Then it walks the dependency tree and collects an ordered list of what to init.

+It then collects all the routes and decorations.
+It creates the MaterialApp() for you, and sets up the routing and decoration features, as well as injecting all your App Decoration's near the trunk of the Tree.

+From here, you can use named routing to access any registered feature route, or RouteView.
+Additionally features can provide API's to the app and page level components.

+# Component Walkthrough

+There is a dart board theme extension.
+This is really basic and allows switching between light and dark.
+It's implemented as a Dart Board Feature.
+It is as follows.

+1) App Decoration provides a State object that holds the isLight boolean.
+2) Page Decoration listens to that State and applies the correct theme
+3) Developer calls ThemeFeature.toggle() to turn the lights on/off

+With a very simple, 2 point integration, we are able to add theming to any app that simply registers the extension and calls the toggle() method.

 # Integrating existing code